will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

     };
     ```

     This is another example of a function with side effects.
 Here, our `add` function modifies non-local state via its `this` binding.

+    To make this function pure, we could simply return the result of the function and not modify the `this` binding:

+    ```js
+    let adder = {
+        add: function(a, b) {
+            return a + b;
+        },
+    };
+    ```

 4. **It's return value depends on non-local state.**

     ```js
-    let word = 'hello ';
+    let currentWord = 'hello ';
     function appendToWord(value) {
+        return `${currentWord}${value}`
+    }
+    ```

+    This is an example of a function with a side cause - the return value depends on the value of the non-local `currentWord` variable.

+    It is worth noting that we don't know for sure that `currentWord` is ever reassigned, but from reading the code and considering the variable name we can take an educated guess that `currentWord` will likely be reassigned at some point during the program's execution - hence we will categorise this function as impure.
+If `currentWord` were declared using the `const` keyword (or even declared using `let` and treated as constant), then we could consider `appendToWord` to be a pure function.

+    In order to make `appendToWord` a pure function, we can give the function a `word` parameter, and then pass `currentWord` as an argument:

+    ```js
+    let currentWord = 'hello ';
+    function appendToWord(word, value) {
         return `${word}${value}`
     }
     ```

-    This is an example of a side cause.
-The return value depends on the value of the non-local `word` variable.
+    Its usage would be:

+    ```js
+    const phrase = appendToWord(currentWord, 'world');
+    ```

 5. **It's return value depends on its `this` binding**